 About the Maker Club

-Participants in the Maker Club sessions can take advantage of activities that develop specialist skills and techniques within a variety of practical workshop sessions such as:
+Staff and students can take advantage of activities that develop specialist skills and techniques within a variety of practical workshop sessions such as:

 - model making and general workshop practice;